 Step 2: Contact the Appropriate Government Agency

 Once you’ve established a valid reason for needing traffic camera footage, the next step is to determine which government agency manages the specific cameras involved in your incident.
-The responsible agency can vary depending on the location of the cameras.
+The responsible agency can vary depending on the cameras’ location.

 - Local Police Departments